EliasB8/100-days-of-code/log.md

 ### Day 69: September 12 Saturday, 2020

 **Today's Progress**: I completed my portofolio website fully repsonsive and build from scratch. https://eliasb8.github.io/Elias-Ferede-Portfolio/

+### Day 70 - 71: September 14 Monday, 2020

+**Today's Progress**: This two days were all about refactoring all my projects and codes.
+I realised how much I know now and how long I come from ...
+It is always great to refactor your code.